 Fernanda is weak.

-I cringed as her melting body lay in my hand.
+I cringed as her melting dashboard hula girl body lay in my hand.

 Sure, the car was warm when I got in—it felt kind of good, actually.
 This time of year it could be windy and rainy or gosh knows what, so for the moment I was just soaking up the warmth like a snake in the sun.

-It certainly wasn’t like what we’ve got coming later on this summer when the temperature soars to the 90s and the heat in the car literally takes your breath away.
-No, this was the kind of weather that puts the whole town in a good mood—sunshine, the perfect temperature, and low humidity.
+The weather certainly wasn’t like what we’ve got coming later on this summer when the temperature soars to the 90s, and the heat when you open the car door literally takes your breath away.
+No, this was the kind of weather that puts you in a good mood—sunshine, the perfect temperature, and low humidity.

 But the spell was broken when Fernanda had her accident.